cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/7-can-play.md

 <HighlightBox type="note">

-Note how all test cases are run within a single unit test.
-So to avoid having one case bleed into the next, the keeper is created afresh inside the loop.
+All test cases are run within a single unit test.
+To avoid having one case bleed into the next, the keeper is created afresh inside the loop.

 </HighlightBox>